AnushkaInDeqode/BankingApplication/README.md

 ## Framework

-For this Banking Application, we are using Spring Boot frameowrk of Java.
+For this Banking Application, we are using Spring Boot framework of Java.

 ---